 - Track Access – Keep an audit log of access and actions authorized users have taken with sensitive CAD files (print, save, download, email, etc.) and have a process in place to identify any suspicious activity (multiple downloads, access in the middle of the night, from a suspicious IP address, etc.).

-Classify, Protect and Watermark CAD Files with NC Protect
+Classify, Protect, Encrypt and Watermark CAD Files with NC Protect

 NC Protect provides advanced data-centric security across Microsoft applications to enhance information protection for cloud, on-premises and hybrid environments.
 The platform empowers enterprises to automatically find, classify and secure sensitive data, and determine how it can be accessed, used and shared with granular control using attribute-based access control (ABAC) and security policies.